Plot expression values (e.g. normalized counts) for a gene of interest, grouped by experimental group(s) of interest

 A

-object with the feature annotation information, with at least two columns,gene_id
+data.frameobject with the feature annotation information, with at least two columns,gene_idandgene_name.- normalized

 Logical value, whether the expression values should be normalized by their size factor.
 Defaults to TRUE, applies when